WorkAboutLifeContact

 62%

-reduction in content review time with claim-level confidence scoring
+reduction in report review time with claim-level confidence scoring

 A/B test, n=40 enterprise users